liberland/laws/drafting/preliminary/InformationTechnologyLaw.md

 #### Art.
 2: Personal data of Natural persons
 1) The Government shall control personal data of natural persons, henceforth "personal data", with an increased measure of care.
 Personal data shall be processed lawfully, fairly and in a transparent manner in relation to the data subjects.
 2) The Government shall keep personal data in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.
 Personal data shall be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures (‘integrity and confidentiality’).

-### Section 2: Lawful purposes for Government information and personal data control

 #### Art.
 3: Government communication
 The principal aim of Government communication shall be to enable members of the public to exercise their right to communicate with and receive information from the  Government and to support a well functioning democracy.
 To that end, the Government may control the information and personal data strictly required for the efficient communication to be regularly enabled and practiced.